Fios-Quest/YouTube-Scripts/src/iriss/010-iriss.md

 For example here's a function called `say_hello` where we're using the generic `S` for the parameter.

-If we limit what types `S` can be to only those that implement `ToString`, then we can now use any methods that that trait provides because we know only types that implement that method can end up in this function.
+If we limit what types `S` can be to only those that implement `ToString`, then we can now use any methods that that trait provides because we know only types that implement that trait can end up in this function.

 For example, we could pass in all those types I mentioned before because they all implement `ToString`, however, `Vec` does not implement `ToString`, so this won't compile.